InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     export KUBECONFIG=<path-to-your-kubeconfig>
     ansible-playbook site.yaml -e @parameters.yaml

+Once deployed the application's internal API will be behind the service `ess-internal-api` on port `8001`.
+The Account Server will be able to manage event streams via the URL `http://ess-internal-api:8001/event-stream/`.

 To remove the application run the playbook again, but set the `ess_state` variable to `absent`: -